 Fort Lauderdale Cardinal Gibbons rising senior Brett Swenson was also in the spotlight as he gave a glimpse of his outstanding leg when he connected on a 58-yard field goal and was impressive on his kickoffs.

 While the rising seniors were simply tremendous on this day, there were two rising juniors who have to be on their way to a long and productive career.

 Merritt Island (Fl.) kicker Kyle Dougherty and Oklahoma City (Heritage Hall Senior High), Ok.
 Kicker Jimmy Stevens caught the eye of everyone including McCabe and Conrad.

 "You need to keep an eye on that young man,"

 said Conrad.
 "He is a big time prospect and he will only be a junior.
 Wow, he has a great leg."

-Others in attendance for the combines included rising seniors included Daniel Blum (Cooper City, Fl.), Alex Buxbaum (Winter Garden West Orange, Fl.), Kyle Cinzio (New Town, Pa.), John Crowley (Taylor County, Fl.), Robert Mandemaker of Parkland (Coral Glades), Fl. and Lowndes County (Ga.) standout Kurtis Schmidt, who attended the camp with a stomach virus, but still did quite well.
+Others in attendance for the combine included rising seniors included Daniel Blum (Cooper City, Fl.), Alex Buxbaum (Winter Garden West Orange, Fl.), Kyle Cinzio (Newtown, Pa.), John Crowley (Taylor County, Fl.), Robert Mandemaker of Parkland (Coral Glades), Fl. and Lowndes County (Ga.) standout Kurtis Schmidt, who attended the camp with a stomach virus, but still did quite well.

 Other Class of 2006 kickers to keep an eye on include Rodney Smith (Palm Harbor University, Fl.), John Stec, who impressed with a 46-yard field goal in his teams' win last week in a spring jamboree at Delray Beach Atlantic High in Florida.